warp5tw/openbmc/meta-quanta/meta-olympus-nuvoton/README.md

 * 2019.12.19 Rename Message Bridging to Host Power Budget Control
 * 2019.12.19 Add Fan PID control
 * 2019.12.23 Fix some typo and text format
+* 2020.03.31 Add Open Test Automation and update Features In Progressing and Image Size